FAQ: MSIM Residential & Online

 A: All MSIM degree options (Early-Career, Early-Career Accelerated and Mid-Career) are offered in two modes, residential and online.
 The courses, credits and requirements are all the same.

-- Program start dates: Students in the online options have four opportunities to begin the program each year (September, January, March, June).
-Conversely all new residential students matriculate in Autumn.
+- Program start dates: Students in the online option have four opportunities to begin the program each year (September, January, March, June).
+Conversely, all new residential students matriculate in Autumn.

 - Application process: Application processes and timelines vary by degree option and modality, and candidates are advised to pay careful attention to the dates and details associated with their chosen program track and mode of study.

 - Part-Time vs. Full-Time: All online and Mid-Career students can complete their studies part-time.
 Residential students in the Early-Career and Early-Career Accelerated degree options are expected to be enrolled full-time.

 - Specializations: The residential options offer six specializations while the online options currently offer three of these six specializations.

 Q: Are there any in-person requirements for online MSIM students (orientation or experiential learning)?